knative/docs/docs/versioned/serving/config-network-adapters.md

 ## Ingress configurations

-The Knative tested ingress controllers (Contour, Istio, and Kourier) have the following common configurations:
+The Knative tested ingress controllers (Kourier, Contour, and Istio) have the following common configurations:

 - Certificate management: Configurable secrets for TLS encrypted traffic.
 See [Using a custom TLS certificate for DomainMapping](./services/custom-tls-certificate-domain-mapping.md).
 - Timeout policies: Controls for idle, and response stream timeouts.
 To review timeout settings, see [Configuring the Defaults ConfigMap](./configuration/config-defaults.md).
 - Traffic visibility: Mechanisms to expose services externally or cluster-locally.
 See [Traffic management](./traffic-management.md).
 - The mapping of Route objects to `networking.internal.knative.dev` objects is common to these controllers.

+#### Ascertain status and settings

 Use the following command to determine which ingress controllers are installed and their status.